 In this post, we will see how to become a financial analyst.

 According to the Bureau of Labor Statistics (BLS), the financial analyst job sector is predicted to grow by 15.5 percent between 2012 and 2022.
 According to liberal estimates, this will create about 39,000+ jobs in the US alone.
 A financial analyst can perform many roles and execute various responsibilities.
-Credit analysts, money market analysts, investment analysts, budget analysts, ratings analysts, security analysts, tax analysts, Wall Street analysts and mergers and acquisitions analysts are some specializations.
+Credit analysts, money market analysts, investment analysts, budget analysts, rating analysts, security analysts, tax analysts, Wall Street analysts and mergers and acquisitions analysts are some specializations.
 You can read our detailed articles on becoming a hedge fund analyst and private equity analyst.

 Financial Analyst Jobs